How Do Credit Card Companies Make Money?

 The process starts with obtaining authorization, which the merchant requests from its payment processor after a customer swipes or taps their card to pay.
 The card processor then submits your credit card information and transaction details to the card network.
 Your card’s credit card network routes this information to your issuing bank.
 The issuing bank either approves or denies the transaction based on your available credit and the status of your account.

 If approved, your bank sends the approval to its partner credit card network.
 The card network then communicates the approval to the merchant’s bank.
 The merchant’s bank relays the approval to the merchant, so you can finally walk away with your purchase or close the transaction.
+The entire process typically takes just a few seconds.

-Although you walked away with your item or completed the online checkout process, the merchant doesn’t get your payment in their account instantly due to how credit cards work.
+Although you walk away with your item or complete the online checkout process, the merchant doesn’t get your payment in their account instantly due to how credit cards work.
 Instead, the merchant goes through a separate process afterward to settle and receive funds for the authorized transaction.
 The transaction and payment details of transactions are communicated through the same channels that were used for authorization, involving the credit card network and issuing and merchant banks.

-Recommended: What Is a Charge Card
+Recommended: What Is a Charge Card?

 How Credit Card Companies Make Money From Cardholders